CODHES | The International Conference on Digital Humanities and Environmental Sustainability (CODHES)

 5. Digital Cultural Arts

-6. Digital Ecolinguistics and Cyber-Ecology
+6. Digital Eco Linguistics and Cyber-Ecology

-7. Digital Environmental Sustainability
+7. Digital Environtmental Sustainability

 8. Digital Pedagogy